 THE ARCHIVE calls special attention, not only to the Tuskegee Airmen and Women's military history, but also to their many contributions to economic development, race relations, politics, business, medicine, military science, the arts and theater, education, and various other fields.
-The University is working with the SCMEB Foundation and the Tuskegee Airmen and Women to collect their personal letters; photographs; petitions; documentation of their careers before, during, and after military service; books by and about the Airmen; diaries; records of the regional and local chapters; posters; and, other historic resources.
+The University is working with the Tuskegee Airmen and Women to collect their personal letters; photographs; petitions; documentation of their careers before, during, and after military service; books by and about the Airmen; diaries; records of the regional and local chapters; posters; and, other historic resources.

 THE TUSKEGEE AIRMEN, trained as fighter pilots, mechanics, and medics, etc., flew combat missions as bomber escorts in the European theater and never lost a bomber to enemy aircraft.
 Altogether 992 pilots graduated from the Tuskegee Army Air Field courses.
 They flew 1,578 missions and 15,533 sorties, destroyed 261 enemy aircraft, and won over 850 medals.
 In early 2007 the Tuskegee Airmen were awarded the Congressional Gold Medal, which was approved by the U.S. Congress and conferred by President Bush on April 11, 2006.